PHeonix25/PHeonix25.github.io/_posts/2016-10-08-Getting-started-with-Jekyll-Part-4.md

 Regenerating: 1 file(s) changed at 2016-10-10 20:17:38 [2016-10-10 20:17:38]
     ...done in 0.268916244 seconds.
 ```

+... and there you go, you've got Jekyll running inside a Docker container, with mapped ports and constant page regeneration.
+You're ready to roll!

 ## EEK, nothing rendered for me (or I see "site returned no data")